CSE-HOMEQUEST/ITE-HOMEQUEST/README.md

 User activity patterns vary significantly across the week.
 Workdays, weekends, and routine patterns tied to specific days strongly influence whether a user can complete a challenge, making this a key temporal feature.

-userId (user profile)
+- userId (user profile)

 Each user follows a distinct lifestyle pattern—morning-type, evening-type, student, etc.—which affects their likelihood of completing certain tasks.
 The same challenge can have very different success probabilities depending on the user, so this feature is essential.

-category (challenge category)
+- category (challenge category)

-Health, cleaning, laundry, and energy challenges differ widely in difficulty and user motivation.
+Health, household, and energy-saving challenges differ significantly in both difficulty and user motivation.
-Baseline success rates vary across categories, so this feature helps the model capture structural differences in task behavior.
+Because each category has its own baseline success pattern, this feature allows the model to capture the structural differences in how users respond to each type of task.

-mode (daily / speed / monthly)
+- mode (daily / speed / monthly)

 Each challenge mode has unique completion conditions and user burden levels.
 Speed challenges in particular have strict time constraints, creating distinct behavioral patterns the model must learn.

-deviceType
+- deviceType

 Some challenges require specific appliances such as a washer, AC, or robot vacuum.
 Availability and typical usage patterns of these devices influence completion probability, making deviceType an important contextual input.

-notificationTime
+- notificationTime

 The time at which a challenge is delivered greatly impacts success.
 Earlier notifications generally lead to higher completion rates, while late notifications tend to decrease them, so this feature plays a key role in modeling user responsiveness.

-personalPoints (engagement indicator)
+- personalPoints (engagement indicator)

 Higher accumulated points signal a user who consistently engages with challenges.
 Users with high participation scores tend to complete more tasks, making this feature a strong predictor of success.

-energyKwh (daily energy consumption)
+- energyKwh (daily energy consumption)

 For energy-related challenges, the user’s actual consumption pattern is directly tied to task execution.
 Heating or cooling challenges often correlate with daily energy usage levels, giving this feature predictive value.

-progressType / durationType / cooldown_days (contextual task properties)
+- progressType / durationType / cooldown_days (contextual task properties)

 These fields describe how a challenge is completed (counter-based, device-linked, energy-based), how long it typically takes, and whether a mandatory cooldown applies.
 Such structural characteristics directly influence completion feasibility and thus contribute meaningfully to the model’s predictions.